Although I have been blogging for over 10 years, I have been anything but consistent.

 Many women’s ministries I am familiar with however, address those who are married with children.

-And my marriage has had some serious ups and downs.
+I am recently divorced though I was married for over 20 years.
 Our family has been through a lot of grief and loss.

 These struggles are the testimony I feel God wants me to bring forth in transparency.
 To show other women like me that there is hope.
 That God redeems and restores.